 A notable French influence in Tahiti also shines through in sweet treats such as firi firi (Tahitian doughnuts) and banana crepes.
 A favorite breakfast food is coconut bread!

-Tahiti and the Society Islands are perfect for tourists who wish to relax in stunning surroundings, but also want to do a little bit of exploring and island hopping.
+Tahiti is perfect for tourists who wish to relax in stunning surroundings, but also want to do a little bit of exploring and island hopping.
 With the resorts and hotels in Tahiti being more integrated into the community than the Maldives, it’s also possible to eat out at different restaurants, or go on a variety of excursions.

 *This article may contain affiliate links which allows Wandering our World to make a small commission on any sales made – and keep the coffee flowing!
 It involves no extra cost to yourself.
 As an Amazon Associate we earn from qualifying purchases, but only recommend products we believe in.